coreos/docs/running-coreos/cloud-providers/google-compute-engine/index.md

 ## Cloud-Config

 CoreOS allows you to configure machine parameters, launch systemd units on startup and more via cloud-config.
 Jump over to the [docs to learn about the supported features]({{site.url}}/docs/cluster-management/setup/cloudinit-cloud-config).
-You can provide cloud-config to CoreOS via the Google Cloud console's metadata field `cloud-config` or via a flag using `gcutil`.
+You can provide cloud-config to CoreOS via the Google Cloud console's metadata field `user-data` or via a flag using `gcutil`.

 The most common cloud-config for GCE looks like: